 I use either a GorillaPod SLR-Zoom or a Gitzo G1127 tripod with my DP2M.

-The GorillaPod is used without a head but instead I’ve mounted a Novoflex MiniConnect MR quick-release system on top of the GorillaPod.
+The GorillaPod is used without a head but instead, I’ve mounted a Novoflex MiniConnect MR quick-release system on top of the GorillaPod.
 The horizontal adjustment is done by turning the camera in the round quick-release (which is easy when you slightly open the manual release lever).
 Any other adjustments are done just by the extremely flexible legs.
-Even vertical shots are possible with some practise.
+Even vertical shots are possible with some practice.